Supporting Our Community

 LGBTQIA+ Inclusion Committee

-• Committee focused on policies and practices toward an inclusive climate for our LGBTQIA+ community members.
+• Committee focused on policies and practices toward supporting LGBTQIA+ community members.

-• This committee developed a progress report that was reviewed and assessed by the Campus Pride Index, awarding Otis College 4 out of 5 stars on our effort to create a supportive community.
-The Campus Pride Index Ranking can be reviewed here.
+• This committee develops a progress report that is reviewed and assessed by the Campus Pride Index.
+In prior reviews, Otis College was awarded 4 out of 5 stars on its efforts to create a supportive community.

 Teaching and Learning Center Resources